 Why we picked the Pro-Ject Debut Carbon:

 Designed to set new standards in the affordable audiophile category, this belt-driven table boasts a carbon-tube tonearm to reduce unwanted resonance, a quiet-run DC power supply, a weightier platter to hold your records more securely, and an Ortofon 2M Red cartridge to help you rock out to optimal sound.
 Not only does this table sound amazing, but it also looks fantastic.
 You’ll have to decide if you should go with a flashy color from its seven available choices, or perhaps something more restrained.
 Luckily, with a table this cool, there’s no wrong answer.
-If you’re looking for the best sound for the money, there is absolutely no better buy.
+If you’re looking for the best sound for the money, there is absolutely no better buy than the .

 The best low-cost turntable: Stanton T.62 M2